 Also Hermann Knüfken describes in his book „Von Kiel bis Leningrad (From Kiel to Leningrad)“ (Verlag BasisDruck, Berlin 2008) the re-establishment of the shop stewart system within the navy (p.
 32 ff.).

-The grand son Karl Artelt is quoted as saying: The sailor third from right wearing a coat and a sabre is my grand father.
+Before it became clear that the photo depicted Berlin and not Kiel, the grand son Karl Artelt was quoted as saying: The sailor third from right wearing a coat and a sabre is my grand father.
 He was short or maybe of "medium height".

 On the occasion of the 50th anniversary of the marines' mutiny in Kiel I was asked - by then I was a student at the literature institute "Johannes R. Becher" in Leipzig - to write two full-page articles for weekend editions of the Magdeburg newspaper „Volksstimme" about this historic event.
 By then we naturally also talked about "secondary issues".
 That is why I remember very vividly, that he told me i.a. that he carried during the time of the mutiny a pistol 08, because it was difficult for him to handle a rifle (he had an inherent eye problem).